onsi/ginkgo/docs/index.md

 Ginkgo wants to help you write reliable, deterministic, tests.
 Flaky specs - i.e. specs that fail _sometimes_ in non-deterministic or difficult to reason about ways - can be incredibly frustrating to debug and can erode faith in the value of a spec suite.

 Ginkgo provides a few mechanisms to help you suss out and debug flaky specs.
-If you suspect a flaky spec you can rerun a suite repeatedly until it fails via:
+If you suspect a flaky spec, you can rerun a suite repeatedly until it fails via:

 ```bash
 ginkgo --until-it-fails